czukowski/I18n_Plural/README.md

   * @param  I18n\Reader\ReaderInterface  $reader

-This method takes a class instance that implements `I18n_Reader_Interface`.
-The default reader is `I18n_Reader_Kohana`, which reads translations from the Kohana i18n files, but you can implement your own readers to provide translations from any source of your choise.
+This method takes a class instance that implements `I18n\Reader\ReaderInterface`.
+The default reader is `I18n\Reader\Kohana`, which reads translations from the Kohana i18n files, but you can implement your own readers to provide translations from any source of your choice.

 #### public function translate($string, $context, $values, $lang = NULL)